 AMENDME NT NO. PROTOCOL VERSION # DATE ISSUED AUTHOR/S OF CHANGES DETAILS OF CHANGES MADE SUBMITTED TO IRB, MALI (DATE) APPROVED AT IRB , MALI (DATE/NO) SUBMITTED TO IRB , TAU (DATE) APPROVED AT IRB, TAU (DATE/NO) Changed the timing for mechanistic study data and sample collection to MDA 4 for 4-11-month-old infants, MDA 6-8 and visit 9 for 6-8- and 12-14-months old infants and children.
 Edited one hypothesis for the mechanistic study extending the assessment of community-level prevalence of malaria parasitaemia at the end of the intervention (9th visit) to 12-14 months old children.
 Edited instructions regarding referral of children who have abnormal Hb or CRP values in the mechanistic sub-study.
 Edited the referral document (Appendix 5).
 Specified that anthropometric measurements for growth study, and samples collection for mechanistic study will be conducted at the time of the study visits, instead of two weeks later, and possibly in a central location in village.
 Removed head circumference from growth study outcomes.
 Changed the target age for morbidity data collection to 4-14 months.
 Provided further details on how the feasibility study will be done.
 Added an economic analysis (chapter 4.18).
 Clarified, based on trial adaptive design, the interim analysis outcomes that will lead trial conduct to be altered.
-Specified that a 1:1 allocation of letter codes to treatment was conducted by the external partner, RTI International, who then provided the code to Pfizer.
-Clarified that closed-testing procedure will be used to adjust statistical analyses for multiple comparisons.
+Specified that a 1:1 allocation ratio will be used to re-randomize previous placebo-clusters in the two AZI groups if after interim analysis the placebo arm is dropped.
+Clarified that random allocation of letter codes to treatment was conducted by the external partner, RTI International, who then provided the code to Pfizer.
+Clarified that analytical method for mechanism study will account for clustering.